 - Formally abandon any subdivision lot designation for Town-owned lands contained within Blocks 28 and 33, and the same be designated as Forest Preserve.
-Such formal action will tend to discourage possible disposition of the Town in the future of such property to a private party for development purposes. - Complete a Local Zoning Map Amendment to assign FR zoning to the East Woods parcel delineated on the 2017 East Woods Plat of Survey filed in the Land Records for Montgomery County.
+Such formal action will tend to discourage possible disposition of the Town in the future of such property to a private party for development purposes. - Complete a Local Zoning Map Amendment to assign FR zoning to the East Woods parcel delineated on the 2017 East Woods Plat of Survey filed in the Land Records for Montgomery County, (check if this is completed)